 Bernard Tetlow QC

-Bernard combines compelling and persuasive advocacy with excellent judgment and a down-to-earth manner which is very successful with juries and makes him highly sought after as leading counsel by clients, solicitors and juniors.
+Bernard Tetlow is a top-ranked criminal defence QC specialising in murder and serious fraud.
+He combines compelling and persuasive advocacy with excellent judgment and a down-to-earth manner which is very successful with juries and makes him highly sought after as leading counsel by clients, solicitors and juniors.

-Bernard also has a particular interest in trials, inquests or inquiries which involve exposing alleged lies, corruption, malpractice or negligence by the police or other investigating and prosecuting authorities.
+He also has a particular interest in trials, inquests or inquiries which involve exposing alleged lies, corruption, malpractice or negligence by the police or other investigating and prosecuting authorities.

-R v Christopher Jeffrey-Shaw (Guildford Crown Court)
+R v Christopher Jeffrey-Shaw (Guildford Crown Court) 2016

 Christopher Jeffrey-Shaw was cleared of murdering student Janet Muller and was found guilty of manslaughter.
 Ms Muller died after Christopher set fire to his car whilst she was trapped in the boot.
 The case was reported in the Independent, Metro and the Evening Standard.

-R v Campbell and 3 others (Central Criminal Court)
+R v Campbell and 3 others (Central Criminal Court) 2015

 A drug and gang-related kidnapping and murder.
 Client acquitted after two-month trial.

-R v Casey (Southwark Crown Court)
+R v Casey (Southwark Crown Court) 2014

-R v Smith and another (Cambridge Crown Court)
+R v Smith and another (Cambridge Crown Court) 2015

 78-year-old man beaten to death during course of burglary.
 Bernard’s successful cross examination of the co-defendant was featured on the BBC regional news.

-R v Davey (Nottingham Crown Court)
+R v Davey (Nottingham Crown Court) 2014

-Ongoing murder trial.
 Victim stabbed 16 times.
+Cut throat defence.